DamonOehlman/testrest/README.md

 If you want to use a different `.txt` file that one that matches the current `.js` file, then you can provide the name of the alternative suite to the `testrest` function call.

-Running the above test would provide the following output (once the testREST implementation is completed):
+Running the above test (using `mocha --reporter spec`) would provide the following output:

 ```
 GET tests